Article update: April 4, 2026

 PORTO (4 DAYS)

 I was really looking forward to visiting one of Portugal’s most iconic city; Porto.
 It was so beautiful, we loved the very colourful facade or even the azulejos (hand painted ceramic walls) and its sloped streets made of bricks.
 It’s located on the edge of the Douro river and it has 7 bridges to go from the north to the south of the city.
 Porto is unforgettable for its architecture, its wine tasting, but also because it’s Portugal most well-known northern city.
 Porto is magical!
+Here some really fun activities to do in Porto!

 We visited the Café Majestik, we saw a library that looks like a church (Lello), we walked across the Luis bridge to see Gaia, we toured a Porto cave where we learned a lot about Porto.
 We also walked in the gardens, we enjoyed watching the local artist at work, we visited many important monuments and we tasted the traditional francesinha ( pretty much like a croque-monsieur topped with an egg).
-For us, 4 days in this city were more than enough! 🙂
+For us, 4 days in this city were more than enough! 🙂 Here, where you can sleep!

 A STOP IN AVEIRO ON OUR WAY